What drugs should not be taken with CBD?

 But, before we venture forth, it is critical to state that you must always seek professional medical advice before making any changes to your current treatment plan.
 Medicinal cannabis can only be prescribed by specialist doctors who will have a full and proper understanding of the interactions that CBD can have with other prescription medications.

-How CBD interacts with other drugs
+How CBD interacts with your body: metabolism and enzyme pathways

-Scientists have discovered that, much like many other forms of medications or therapeutic products, CBD is broken down by a family of proteins in the human liver called Cytochrome P450 Enzymes (CYP).
 Enzymes like CYP3A4 and CYP2D6 metabolise (break down) drugs and substances in the liver, allowing them access to the bloodstream and the ability to travel throughout the body in their ‘active’ forms, causing reactions within the body.
-However, when certain medications are administered alongside CBD, the productivity of CYP enzymes can be majorly affected.
+However, when certain medications are administered alongside CBD, the productivity of CYP enzymes can be significantly affected.

-Another important substance to mention is alcohol.
 In a health survey conducted by Forbes in 2022, it was found 64% of 2,000 US adults believed CBD was safer for humans than alcohol, but this survey failed to establish whether respondents were aware of any risks when consuming CBD alongside alcohol.
-Forbes later followed this up in an article explaining that there is limited research on the possible interactions between alcohol and cannabidiol, but they interviewed Chief Nursing Officer Eloise Theisen about the subject.

 “If someone took CBD in the morning to help with their anxiety and wanted to have a drink or two in the evening, that [combination] hasn’t shown to be problematic.